-To the Board of Directors and Shareholders SUN LIFE PROSPERITY DOLLAR ABUNDANCE FUND, INC. (An Open-end Investment Company) Sun Life Centre, 5th Avenue corner Rizal Drive Bonifacio Global City, Taguig City
+To the Board of Directors and Shareholders SUN LIFE OF CANADA PROSPERITY BALANCED FUND, INC. (An Open-end Investment Company) Sun Life Centre, 5th Avenue corner Rizal Drive Bonifacio Global City, Taguig City

-We have audited the financial statements of Sun Life Prosperity Dollar Abundance Fund, Inc. (the "Company") as at December 31, 2021 and 2020 and for the years ended December 31, 2021, 2020 and 2019, in accordance with Philippine Standards on Auditing on which we have rendered an unqualified opinion dated April 29, 2022.
+We have audited the financial statements of Sun Life of Canada Prosperity Balanced Fund, Inc. (the "Company") as at December 31, 2021 and 2020 and for the years ended December 31, 2021, 2020 and 2019, in accordance with Philippine Standards on Auditing on which we have rendered an unqualified opinion dated April 29, 2022.